-7 Department of Entomology and Plant Pathology, University of Tennessee, Knoxville, TN 37996
+6 Department of Entomology, University of Tennessee, Knoxville, TN 37996

 *Corresponding Author: email@example.com

-The Bee Informed Partnership (http://beeinformed.org), in collaboration with the Apiary Inspectors of America (AIA) and the United States Department of Agriculture (USDA), is releasing preliminary results for the ninth annual national survey of honey bee colony losses.
-For the 2014/2015 winter season, a preliminary 6,128 beekeepers in the United States provided valid responses.
-Collectively, these beekeepers managed 398,247 colonies in October 2014, representing about 14.5% of the country’s estimated 2.74 million managed honey bee colonies1.
+The Bee Informed Partnership (http://beeinformed.org), in collaboration with the Apiary Inspectors of America (AIA) and the United States Department of Agriculture (USDA), conducted the tenth annual national survey of honey bee colony losses, funded by the USDA NIFA.

 This survey was conducted by the Bee Informed Partnership, which receives a majority of its funding from the National Institute of Food and Agriculture, USDA (award number: 2011-67007-20017).